 Academic Origins of Critical Race Theory

-Expansion Into K-12 Classrooms
+Expansion Into K-12 Conversations

-National Attention After 2020
+National Spotlight After 2020

-Media Influence and Ongoing Debate
+Media Influence and Continuing Debate

 What Are the Main Arguments For and Against CRT in K-12?